 |Pre-requisites or Co-requisites||

-Pre-requisite: ORAL13001 Oral Health Clinical Placement 1 and HLTH13031 Population Health Epidemiology or with approval from the Head of Course for Oral Health.
+Pre-requisite: ORAL13001 Oral Health Clinical Placement 1 and HLTH13031 Population Health Epidemiology or ALLH13011 Rural and Remote Practice for Health Professionals or with approval from the Head of Course for Oral Health.

 Important note: Students enrolled in a subsequent unit who failed their pre-requisite unit, should drop the subsequent unit before the census date or within 10 working days of Fail grade notification.
 Students who do not drop the unit in this timeframe cannot later drop the unit without academic and financial liability.
 See details in the Assessment Policy and Procedure (Higher Education Coursework).